internetghost0/glitch-paint/README.md

-# Simple Paint in SDL
+# Simple Paint in SDL with nice effect

 ## Key Bindings